 What if my seller doesn’t want their listing in the MLS?

 REcolorado Matrix offers the ability to enter a listing while protecting a seller’s privacy, which includes suppressing the address of the property and preventing the listing from being displayed on websites.
-In the rare event a seller has extenuating circumstances to request that their listing not be included in the MLS, this must be memorialized in the listing agreement and may only be done as an Office Exclusive, which cannot be marketed outside the brokerage.
+In the rare event a seller has extenuating circumstances to request that their listing not be included in the MLS, this must be memorialized in the listing agreement and may only be done as an Brokerage Exclusive, which cannot be marketed outside the brokerage.
 If marketing occurs outside the brokerage, the Clear Cooperation policy takes effect and the listing must be entered into the MLS within one (1) business day.

 The Clear Cooperation rule says a listing must be in REcolorado Matrix within one day of marketing the property.
 According to the policy, what is considered marketing?